 What help will I get after I’ve adopted a child?

 Our experience shows that adoptive families may need support at different times over the years.
 That's why, as well as support during the adoption process, we offer our adoptive families support after adoption for as long as it is needed, and whenever it is needed.
 The range of services available include advice, practical and emotional support, groups, therapeutic support, financial support and training.

 Can I change my child’s name?

-Your child will take your surname when the final adoption order is made.
-In some circumstances it might be appropriate to change their first name but you will need to think carefully about this.
-You need to consider the affect it might have on your child, both at the time and in the future and how their identity might be affected.
+Your child will take your surname when the final Adoption Order is made.
+In some circumstances it may be appropriate to change or vary their first name but we ask you to think carefully about this.
+You will need to think carefully about the effect this may have on the child, both at the time and in the future and how their identity might be affected.
 A Social Worker will be available to discuss this with you at the time.

 How do I decide which adoption agency to approach?

-You can contact more than one adoption agency for information and advice, but you can only make a formal application to one.
-All agencies in Wales use the same process for adoption applications but it is important you feel comfortable with the adoption agency you choose to apply to.
+You can contact more than one agency for information and advice but you can only make a formal application to one.
+All agencies in Wales use the same process for adoption applications but it is important you feel comfortable with the one you choose to apply to.